Juul/notdhcpserver/README.md

 1. The string "up"
 2. The receiving interface name
+3. The received VLAN ID (or 0 if no VLAN ID)
-3. The received IP
+4. The received IP
-4. The received netmask
+5. The received netmask
-5. The received password
+6. The received password
-6. Path to the received SSL certificate (optional)
+7. Path to the received SSL certificate (optional)
-7. Path to the received SSL key (optional)
+8. Path to the received SSL key (optional)

 When physical connection goes away:

 1. The string "down"
 2. The receiving interface name
+3. The previously received VLAN ID (or 0 if no VLAN ID)

 # Integrated switches